 A payday loan can seem like a quick fix if you’re struggling financially.
 But taking on more debt could just make a tough time even more difficult.

 When money problems weigh you down, it can be tempting to reach out for what seems like a fast solution like payday loans.
 There are also plenty of companies that advertise services to fix debt problems – for a fee.
 However, be very careful about selecting this option.
 There is no silver bullet to get out of debt fast, and you could end up owing even more money for a service that does very little to improve your situation.

 8. Look after your mental wellbeing.

 Financial hardship can be very challenging, and it’s important to take care of your personal wellbeing.
-Organisations like Beyond Blue (1300 22 46 36), Lifeline (13 11 44).
-Specific to injured veterans and their families there is Bravery Trust (1800 272 837).
-These services can provide valuable emotional support when you need it.
+Organisations like Beyond Blue (1300 22 46 36), Lifeline (13 11 44) are services that can provide valuable emotional support when you need it.

 9. Give yourself time.